Word for Mac Content Control Add-in – Call for Beta Testers

 • If and when Microsoft gets around to adding content controls, the checkbox will probably select checked and unchecked characters from the macOS Emoji & Symbols dialog.
 Unfortunately, that dialog includes many system fonts that can’t be embedded in a file (this is a big problem with choosing bullets in PowerPoint, but that’s material for a different article).
 So I’ve created a subset of checked and unchecked symbols that can be used in checkboxes.
 These characters will work as expected and can be embedded in a template or document.

-• The properties dialog can’t preview the checkbox characters, because there is no way for VBA to retrieve the symbols currently used by a checkbox.
+• The properties dialog in the Content Control add-in can’t preview the checkbox characters, because there is no way for VBA to retrieve the symbols currently used by a checkbox.

 • The date picker should be able to use a world-wide variety of locales and calendar types.
 I haven’t been able to program the system calls to macOS to get this information yet.
 The date picker currently uses U.S. defaults for date formatting.
 Using Microsoft date formatting codes (dd-mm-yyyy, etc.), you should be able to set up dates for other languages based on a Latin (Western) script.
 This is one of the items that needs testing in other languages.

 You can get a free copy of the add-in by subscribing to this blog.
-If you’re already a subscriber, please write to me at the email in the right-hand column, and I’ll sed you a free copy.
+If you’re already a subscriber, please write to me at the email in the right-hand column, and I’ll send it to you.
+Please note, we do not send to disposable email addresses.

 Most Recent Office You Can Run – Best Practices